amitofsk/dandy/docs/Dandy.md

 <br><br>
 Tkinter contains many widgets including labels, buttons, scales, and spinboxes.
 For a nice list along with the API reference, see [`tkdocs`](https://tkdocs.com/pyref/).

 ### 4.2 Tkinter widgets

+#### 4.2.1 Example with a quit button
 Let's write our first GUI program using Python and Tkinter.
 We're writing code to run on the computer, not the microcontroller, in this section, so use the IDLE IDE.
 In this example, we use two Tkinter widgets: `Label` and `Button`.
 The `pack` function puts a widget into a window.
 <br><br>
 Try out the example below.
 You should see a window with a label and a working quit button.

 If you downloaded the `DANDY` library, examples are in the `src/examples` directory.
+(See file src/examples/ButtonGUI.py.)

 ```python
 import tkinter as tk